pingcap/community/toc/README.md

 ## Responsibilities:

 - Partner cooperation project progress monitoring and guidance
-- Supervision and guidance on the progress of the TiDB ecological project
+- Supervision and guidance on the progress of the projects in TiDB ecosystem.
 - Participate in technical route discussion and decision-making, such as version release and roadmap formulation, etc.
 - Open source collaboration process discussion and decision
 - Discussion and decision-making of community-related activities